theunraveler/taskwarrior-web/README.md

   number of pending tasks.
 * Optional Basic HTTP Auth protection.
 To enable, set `task-web.user` and `task-web.passwd` in your `.taskrc` file.

-## Known Issues

-* taskwarrior-web requires Ruby >= 1.9.
-It will not work with 1.8 and lower.
-  Support for 1.8 will happen at some point.

 ## Marginalia